syncfusion-content/ej2-react-docs/ej2-react/auto-complete/grouping.md

 ---
 layout: post
-title: Grouping in React Auto complete component | Syncfusion
+title: Grouping in React Auto complete Component | Syncfusion
-description: Learn here all about Grouping in Syncfusion React Auto complete component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Grouping in Syncfusion React Auto complete component its elements, features and more.
 control: Grouping
 platform: ej2-react
 documentation: ug